JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 #### Moving the selection

-Selection in the menu is moved by pressing <shortcut>Up</shortcut> and <shortcut>Down</shortcut> arrows when an item is hovered.
+Selection in the menu is moved by pressing <shortcut>Up</shortcut> and <shortcut>Down</shortcut> keys when an item is hovered.
 Selection is moved as well when hovering the cursor over an item but it doesn't update the value.

 #### Closing the menu

-The menu remains opened until the user selects an item, clicks outside the menu, presses the <shortcut>Esc</shortcut> key or switches to another app.
+The menu remains opened until the user selects an item, clicks outside the menu, presses the <shortcut>Esc</shortcut> key, or switches to another app.

 #### Single-click activation

-Single-click activation using a mouse should be allowed:
+A dropdown should work with a single mouse click:
-1. Clicking on a drop-down.
+1. Clicking to open a drop-down.
-2. The drop-down opens, selecting an item by hovering.
+2. Hover over an item to select it.
-3. When releasing the mouse button, the drop-down closes with the new item selected.
+3. Release the mouse to confirm the selection and close the dropdown.

 ## How to layout